campbell17/campbell17-v2/journal/draft-untitled.md

 - I'm lucky because I was born with the ability to pick new skills up quickly, but there's a downside.
 I've had to work harder to teach myself how to work hard.
 This is definitely a "must be nice" situation, but the reality closely resembles the tortoise and the hare.
 While I speed up the slope of the learning curve initially, I reach my mental limit for how hard I'm capable of working sooner than all the tortoises who didn't have it so easy at the start.
 It takes a little longer, but soon they'll display incredible skill while I'm still stuck on the fringes of beginner's luck.
 - The guilt associated with stopping varies depending on the expectations I put on the skill itself and how it factors into my life.
 I'm a decent golfer.
 I played a bit when I was really young, but when I picked it back up in college I was dreadfully bad.
 I enjoyed playing but didn't want to be embarrassed every time I played with my buddies, so I started practicing obsessively.
 I skilled up until I could consistently hold my own against my friends.
 And stop losing golf balls in the woods.
 Them shits ain't free.
 It took a long time, but the dedicated consistent effort resulted in real improvement.
 This is where the positive aspects of comparison come into the fold.
 When I was in college, I only had two friends I played golf with.
 One had aspirations of being a teaching pro, so his level was all but untouchable.
 However, the other was decent, but not lights-out.
 So that was my bar.
 I had to practice enough to consistently beat that friend so I wouldn't _always_ finish last.
 My motivation to move up the learning curve was in direct comparison to my friends' skill levels.
+-

 Notes for tonight/tomorrow: Is this piece about the learning curve, or is it about surrounding yourself with superstars so you always have something to chase?
 Hmmm...
+Or is it about something else?
 Explore the above question, put some paragraphs together.